We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 It’s also worth noting that Native’s toothpastes contain other ingredients like xanthan gum, carrageenan, and Stevia.
 These ingredients aren’t problematic for most people, but some may have sensitivities or (in the case of Stevia) just have a general dislike for it.
 So if you fall into that camp, it’s just something to be aware of!

 Fluoride or No Fluoride?
+Many Dentists No Longer Recommend Fluoride

 Of course, one of the main ingredient-related questions when it comes to toothpaste has to do with fluoride.
-We’re not going to dive into this controversial issue right now, but if you want to get a really good summary, I highly recommend listening to this podcast episode with dentist Dr. Mark Burhenne.
+I’m not going to dive into this controversial issue right now, but if you want to get a really good summary, I highly recommend listening to this podcast episode with dentist Dr. Mark Burhenne.
 (Here are the links for Spotify, YouTube, and Apple.)

 To make a long story short, dentists originally saw a correlation between fluoride treatment and cavities in the early 1900s, but the argument for fluoride just isn’t holding up to modern-day data.
-As Dr. Burhenne explains, fluoridation essentially equates to saving a person one cavity over the course of their lifetime.
+As Dr. Burhenne explains, fluoridation essentially equates to saving a person one cavity over the course of their entire lifetime.
 So technically, yes, fluoride can help to prevent cavities.
 However…

-The potential downsides to too much fluoride are extremely concerning.
+The potential downsides of too much fluoride are extremely concerning.
 Fluoride is now linked to things like a lower IQ (by anywhere from 5 to 9 points), ADHD, fertility problems, bone weakness, cancer, Alzheimer’s, and various other negative health effects.
 Of course, it can also cause fluorosis, which are those white spots on your teeth!

-Now, it’s important to note that drinking fluoride in our water is different than using it topically in toothpaste.
+Now, it’s important to note that drinking fluoride in our water is different from using it topically in toothpaste.
 But even adults usually end up swallowing little bits of toothpaste and I generally just don’t want any more of it in my “diet,” especially when I can’t get rid of it completely.
 Even though I filter my water at home, I still get fluoride from drinking at restaurants, from foods and other types of beverages, and from PFAS-exposure.
 Toothpaste is one thing I can control, which is why I’ve switched to fluoride-free options for the most part.

 All that being said, though, I do like the fact that Native offers both fluoride and fluoride-free options so that you can make the choice for yourself.
 (I did buy and try both kinds for the sake of this article.
 I didn’t notice a difference between them from a short-term standpoint.)

 Okay, now let’s get to Native’s actual performance.
-I used several different kinds of Native toothpastes, including the Detoxifying Charcoal (with fluoride), Whitening Wild Mint (without fluoride), and the Wild Mint Tablets (also without fluoride).
+I used several different kinds of Native toothpastes including:

 In general, they were fine!
 They were nothing special, but they definitely did the job just as well as the well-known toothpaste brands.

 One thing I was surprised by was that the detoxifying charcoal toothpaste (which is black) turned into a foamy white color upon brushing with it.
-This is different than the other charcoal toothpastes I’ve used in the past, which stay black as you brush.
+This is different from the other charcoal toothpastes I’ve used in the past, which stay black as you brush.
 I personally don’t care either way, but some people might not like looking in the mirror to see their teeth all black while cleaning them!

 Does Native Toothpaste Whiten Teeth?